High Surf Advisory issued for Culebra by NWS - NewsBreak

 weather.gov

+Winter Weather Advisory issued for Adams, Billings, Bowman, Burke, Divide, Dunn, Golden Valley by NWS

+Effective: 2022-12-15 06:00:00 CST Expires: 2022-12-16 06:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If you have travel plans today, consider altering your plans.
+If travel is absolutely necessary, be sure to carry a winter survival kit in your vehicle.
+The latest road conditions can be obtained by calling 5 1 1.
+Target Area: Adams; Billings; Bowman; Burke; Divide; Dunn; Golden Valley; Hettinger; McKenzie; Mountrail; Slope; Stark; Williams WINTER STORM WARNING REMAINS IN EFFECT UNTIL 6 AM CST/5 AM MST/ EARLY THIS MORNING WINTER WEATHER ADVISORY IN EFFECT FROM 6 AM CST /5 AM MST/ THIS MORNING TO 6 AM CST /5 AM MST/ FRIDAY * WHAT...Snow and areas of blowing snow.
+Additional snow accumulations between 1 and 4 inches.
+Winds gusting as high as 40 mph. * WHERE...Western North Dakota. * WHEN...For the Winter Storm Warning, until 6 AM CST/5 AM MST/ early this morning.
+For the Winter Weather Advisory, from 6 AM CST /5 AM MST/ this morning to 6 AM CST /5 AM MST/ Friday. * IMPACTS...Travel will be very difficult.
+Areas of blowing snow will significantly reduce visibility.

-Winter Weather Advisory issued for Anne Arundel, Cecil, Central and Southeast Howard by NWS
+Winter Weather Advisory issued for Clare, Gratiot, Isabella, Lake, Mason, Mecosta, Montcalm by NWS

-Effective: 2022-12-15 01:00:00 EST Expires: 2022-12-15 13:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-When venturing outside, watch your first few steps taken on steps, sidewalks, and driveways, which could be icy and slippery, increasing your risk of a fall and injury.
-Target Area: Anne Arundel; Cecil; Central and Southeast Howard; Central and Southeast Montgomery; Northern Baltimore; Northwest Harford; Northwest Howard; Northwest Montgomery; Prince Georges; Southeast Harford; Southern Baltimore WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 1 AM TO 1 PM EST THURSDAY * WHAT...Freezing rain expected.
-Total ice accumulations of a glaze to around one tenth of an inch.
-Highest ice amounts will be in the northern and western suburbs of Washington and Baltimore, where sleet could mix in. * WHERE...The Washington and Baltimore Metropolitan areas including the city of Baltimore and the District of Columbia as well as northeastern and central Maryland. * WHEN...From 1 AM to 1 PM EST Thursday. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions will impact the Thursday morning commute. * ADDITIONAL DETAILS...Wintry precipitation begins overnight and continues into Thursday morning.
-Warmer air should push in later Thursday morning into Thursday afternoon changing the precipitation to rain.
+Effective: 2022-12-15 04:03:00 EST Expires: 2022-12-15 09:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Target Area: Clare; Gratiot; Isabella; Lake; Mason; Mecosta; Montcalm; Newaygo; Oceana; Osceola WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 9 AM EST THIS MORNING * WHAT...A wintry mix of snow...sleet and freezing rain.
+Additional snow accumulations of up to one inch and ice accumulations of around one tenth of an inch.
+Winds gusting as high as 45 to 50 mph. * WHERE...Portions of central and west central Michigan. * WHEN...Until 9 AM EST this morning. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the morning commute.
+Gusty winds could bring down tree branches. * ADDITIONAL DETAILS...Precipitation will surge from south to north over Central Lower Michigan early this morning between 400 AM and 800 AM.
+By 900 AM, precipitation will have come to an end.
+Air temperatures will hold right around the freezing mark through daybreak, so slippery roads are to be expected.
+Winds gusting to 45 to 50 mph may result in power outages due to ice covered tree limbs that may come down.

 weather.gov